-Federal Highway Administration [Docket No. FHWA-2006-26125]
+Federal Highway Administration [Docket No. FHWA-2010-0052]

-Agency Information Collection Activities: Request for Comments for New Information Collection
+Agency Information Collection Activities: Notice of Request for Extension of Currently Approved Information Collection

-AGENCIES: Federal Highway Administration (FHWA), and National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).
+AGENCY: Federal Highway Administration (FHWA), DOT.

-ACTION: Notice and request for comments.
+ACTION: Notice of request for extension of currently approved information collection.

-SUMMARY: The FHWA and the NHTSA invite the public to comment on our intention to request the Office of Management and Budget (OMB) to approve a new information collection.
-This collection is summarized below under Supplementary Information.
+SUMMARY: The FHWA invites public comments about our intention to request the Office of Management and Budget's (OMB) approval for renewal of an existing information collection that is summarized below under

+SUPPLEMENTARY INFORMATION.
 We are required to publish this notice in the Federal Register by the Paperwork Reduction Act of 1995.

-DATES: Please submit comments by January 23, 2007.
+DATES: Please submit comments by July 19, 2010.

-ADDRESSES: You may submit comments identified by DOT DMS Docket Number FHWA-2006-26125 by any of the following methods:
+ADDRESSES: You may submit comments identified by DOT Docket ID 2010-0052 by any of the following methods: